Trails

 Nearly all of our trails are on private lands, and the rules that govern these trails are set by use agreements with these landowners.
 Please educate yourself on the trail rules, and be sure you follow the allowed uses on each trail.
 The Nordic Pulse app is a great tool for this!
 Bikes, dogs, and walking are allowed on some trails, but not all.
 If you disregard these designations, we risk losing access to trails for everyone.
 Thank you for helping us maintain access to critical outdoor recreation opportunities for a healthy Crested Butte!

-The bench trails (behind the Nordic Center) are best skied in the morning sun or during storms, as the forest offers great protection from the elements.
+Ruthie’s Run on The Bench (behind the Nordic Center) are best skied in the morning sun or during storms, as the forest offers great protection from the elements.

 Ruthie’s Run - 5 km